SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The U.S. GAAP method of accounting for uncertain tax positions utilizes a two-step approach to evaluate tax positions.
 Step one, recognition, requires evaluation of the tax position to determine if based solely on technical merits it is more likely than not to be sustained upon examination.
 Step two, measurement, is addressed only if a position is more likely than not to be sustained.
 In step two, the tax benefit is measured as the largest amount of benefit, determined on a cumulative probability basis, which is more likely than not to be realized upon ultimate settlement with tax authorities.
 If a position does not meet the more likely than not threshold for recognition in step one, no benefit is recorded until the first subsequent period in which the more likely than not standard is met, the issue is resolved with the taxing authorities or the statute of limitations expires.
 Positions previously recognized are derecognized when the Company subsequently determines the position no longer is more likely than not to be sustained.
 Evaluation of tax positions, their technical merits and measurements using cumulative probability are highly subjective management estimates.
 Actual results could differ materially from these estimates.

 On March 27, 2020, Congress enacted the Coronavirus Aid, Relief and Economic Security ("CARES") Act to provide certain relief as a result of the Coronavirus Disease 2019 outbreak.
 The Company maintains a full valuation allowance on its U.S. net deferred tax assets.
 Deferred tax asset remeasurement (tax expense) was offset by a net decrease in valuation allowance, which resulted in no impact on the Company's income tax expense.
-Therefore, the Company does not expect the provisions in the CARES Act will impact the Company’s consolidated financial statements.
+Therefore, the Company does not expect the provisions in the CARES Act will impact the Company’s Condensed Consolidated Financial Statements.

-On March 11, 2021, Congress enacted the American Rescue Plan Act of 2021, the Company does not expect the provisions of this Act will impact the Company’s consolidated financial statements.
+On March 11, 2021, Congress enacted the American Rescue Plan Act of 2021, the Company does not expect the provisions of this Act will impact the Company’s Condensed Consolidated Financial Statements.

 Research and Development